lakshmanok/visualizing-generative-ai/ch02_using_genai/prompts.md

 ## Prompt Structure: Image creation
 You are a food photographer.
 Create a high-resolution photo of a table with three zucchini dishes: zucchini bread, zucchini boats, and zucchini alfredo.
 The dishes should be garnished and shown in an appealing Iberian-style serving containers.
 The table should be outside and bathed with warm afternoon light.

+## Few shot learning
+You are a physics tutor.
+I will tell you a real-life situation and you will tell me the Physics principle involved.

+** Example 1**:
+Situation: A ball is thrown in the air.
+It comes back to the ground.
+Physics principle: Gravity or Newton's law of universal gravitation

+** Example 2**:
+Situation: You are walking on ice and suddenly stop.
+This causes you to slip and fall.
+Physics principle: Inertia or Newton's first law of motion

+** Question **:
+Situation:When you push harder on a bicycle pedal, the bicycle moves faster.

+## Chain of Thought
+You are a gardening consultant that recommends plants to home gardeners.
+Follow the steps given in the example to recommend appropriate plants for the given location and requirement.

+** Example **:
+Question: I live in Tucson, Arizona and want to plant a tree that will provide shade.
+What do you recommend?
+Steps:
+1. Tucson, Arizona is in USDA Zone 8 and has a hot desert climate.
+2. Trees that grow well in hot desert climates include the Mesquite tree, Palo Verde tree, and the Desert Willow.
+3. The Mesquite tree is a good choice because it is drought-tolerant and provides good shade.

+Answer:
+I recommend planting a Mesquite tree in your garden.

+Question: I live in Portland, Oregon and want to plant flowers that will bloom early in the spring.
+What do you recommend?

+## Data Augmentation